mariogs5/Mishima-Engine/README.md

 ## Features:

-○ImGui window & docking implementation.
+--ImGui window & docking implementation.

-○Main Bar with the follow characteristics:
+--Main Bar with the follow characteristics:

     -File -> Option to shut down the engine -Configuration window: